SuspenseFallback/SuspenseFallback/README.md

 - Chess App

 Another react app I made to play chess.
 It uses sockets to have real-time chess with timers.
-It also has a backend for authentication, database, etc. You can also play puzzles on there since I used the Lichess Puzzle Database, which is CC.
+It also has a backend for authentication, database, etc. You can also play puzzles on there since I used the Lichess Puzzle Database, which is CC0.

-- Math Revision App

 ## Stats